Montana Trans Camp 2!

 How do I apply?

-Submit the form here before the end of day April 20. <3
+Submit the form here before the end of day August 28th. <3

 an image of a sign reading "custer gallatin national forest". other nearby signs read "u.s. department of agriculture" and "forest service department of agriculture". the signs are in tall grass.

-How many campers will be there?
+How many campers can attend?

 What will it be like there?